grumply/ef/README.md

 1. Experiments in combining instruction sets.
 1. Experiments in styles of testing.
 1. Experiments in optimization of free monadic instruction sets.

+## Naming

+While `mop` is meant as a solution to this problem, the name is simply an homage to MP Ward's work on Language-oriented programming.
+Thus, this library could similarly be named `lomop` or language-oriented middle-out programming.

 ### References